The Prayer I Couldn't Say

 One particular evening, I was sitting on my couch feeling that familiar heaviness.
 I knew I should pray.
 I knew I should talk to God about what I was going through.
 But every time I tried to form words, they felt empty, inadequate, almost insulting to the depth of what I was experiencing.

-How do you explain to God that you feel like you're drowning in your own life?
-How do you articulate that love feels like a foreign language you used to speak fluently but can't remember anymore?
+How do you explain to God that you feel like you are drowning in your own life?
+How do you articulate that love feels like a foreign language you used to speak fluently but cannot remember anymore?

 So I just sat there.
 And then the tears came.

 Not the pretty, single-tear-rolling-down-the-cheek kind of crying you see in movies.
-The ugly, chest-heaving, can't-catch-your-breath kind that makes your face puffy and your eyes burn.
+The ugly, chest-heaving, cannot-catch-your-breath kind that makes your face puffy and your eyes burn.

 And somewhere in the middle of that messy, wordless breakdown, I realized something profound: This was my prayer.